sadasystems/testobjects/util/README.rst

 generate_padded_javascript_test_object.py
 -----------------------------------------

-Creates a JavaScript test object, padded to the to the desired number of bytes.
+Creates a JavaScript test object, padded to the desired number of kilobytes.

 Example::